MatthewSerre/hyundai-bluelink-cli/README.md

 # Hyundai Bluelink CLI

-A repository for a CLI application that uses client-side code generated from the `hyundai-bluelink-protobufs` [repository](https://github.com/MatthewSerre/hyundai-bluelink-protobufs) to communicate with various services for authentication, vehicle information, and remote vehicle actions via Hyundai Bluelink.
+A repository for a CLI application that uses client-side code generated from the `hyundai-bluelink-protobufs` repository [link](https://github.com/MatthewSerre/hyundai-bluelink-protobufs) to communicate with various services for authentication, vehicle information, and remote vehicle actions via Hyundai Bluelink.

 ## Getting Started